 The saddest outcome of the lack of talking is when it gets to the point of suicide.
 Rob says this is something people are very reluctant to talk about the issues of suicide.
 Both Rob and Davey always tread very lightly when coaching, but they do share the very frightening suicide statistics to heighten awareness.

 Those statistics reveal how much of this tragedy is not being addressed.
-Only a third of those who succeed in committing suicide has even been in contact with specialist mental health services in the year before their death, though it is estimated that 80-90% will be suffering from a mental health condition, diagnosed or not.
+Only a third of those who succeed in committing suicide have even been in contact with specialist mental health services in the year before their death, though it is estimated that 80-90% will be suffering from a mental health condition, diagnosed or not.

 Rob works with people to remind them to see that they have had so many problems yet got through them and are still here to help them believe they can get through the dark moments.
-There are steps to work through, but you have to remember than bracing messages of positivity are not always helpful.
+There are steps to work through, but you have to remember that bracing messages of positivity are not always helpful.
 Exercise and nutrition are vitally important in the prevention and to aid recovery but not appropriate in extremis when more serious therapy is needed.

 Another book Rob speaks highly of is “It takes what it takes” co-authored by the sports coach, Trevor Moawad.
 He believes that everyone’s mindset is naturally defeatist and works to replace it with a neutral mindset.
 Rather than try to be positive the whole time, he advises to ask yourself, “what can I do at this moment that can help.”
 He works through steps of “can we try this, no, ok: can we try this?
 No, ok”, till eventually there is a “yes, that is worth a try.”
 This approach can be calming, a cool way to assess and analyze, and focus on the things you can control.